IsaacG/Advent-of-Code/2022/reflections.md

 * Solve this in code.
 Linear interpolation, sympy or simply reversing all the operations.

-# Day 22: Monkey Map.
+## Day 22: Monkey Map.
 Wander a wrapped map to find a final location.

 This was a wild ride.
 Complex numbers proved useful again here.
 Cut-out folded cubes also proved invaluable.
 I initially hard coded the corners of each face and the face-to-face transitions.
 I have changed the corner computation to be done in code.

-Todo:

-* Try to write code to compute face-to-face transitions.
+I managed to write a cube folding algorithm so the solution no longer hard codes edges.

+### Tile finding

+I assume the board is always three faces wide or three faces long.
+Select the narrower dimension, divide by three and you have the face dimensions.
+Split the board up into a grid and check each cell if a non-empty value;
+if that grad has a non-empty value, it is a face tile.

+### Cube folding

+Initialize the edges by checking all tiles for adjacencies on the flat map.
+For each adjacency, add the transition details and push the edge to a queue.
+Use the queue to explore, discover and add additional edges:
+* for edge `A -> B`, take the two `B` corners which make up the edge
+* for each `B` corner, check the flat map for other tiles which share that corner
+* if an additional tile `C` is found on that corner, which is not attached to `A`, add the transition details and add edge `A -> C` to the edge queue

-# Day 23: Unstable Diffusion.
+## Day 23: Unstable Diffusion.
 Spread elves out across a field to plant trees.

 Cellular automata day (Game of Life)!
 I like these.